laroche/tastyworks-pnl/README.md

 - Can Excel output also include yearly summary data computed from Excel?
   Can transactions also be grouped per year on different sheets?
 - Optionally break up report into: dividends, withholding-tax, interest, fees, stocks, other.
-  (We now have a "type" field doing this, just filter your data on this.)
+  (We now have a "type" field doing this, just filter your csv data on this.)
 - Does not work with futures.
    - A first quick implementation is done, further checks are needed on real account data.
      Let me know if you can provide full account data to check/verify.
    - As "Mark-to-Market"-payments/transactions are done, we immediately pay taxes for them, this is not stacked up until futures are sold again.
 What is a correct way to tax these transactions?
      Adding this up needs to be done to correctly implement "20k€ Terminverlustgeschäfte" for futures.
-   - Add extra pnl counter for futures.
 - Add extra counter for all transactions to/from the account.
 - Stock splits and spinoffs are not fully supported.
 (Option strike prices also need to be adjusted.)
 Example entry:
 <pre>